 These are just a few sites that can be used by those looking to understand the business end of the fashion industry.

 These sites are good for general understanding but also for understanding particular issues.
+We have not included all market research firms that cover the apparel industry though Euromonitor and Grand View are two.
 Searching the Internet generally is also good for niche issues, trends, products etc. If you are doing research on the internet generally, use phrases and terms like

 You may also find it helpful to look to the companies and see what information they may produce about the market more generally.
 This is particularly true of ecommerce companies who can use the data they can gather from their systems to produce insight that you might not get from trade publications.
 For example, in 2024 Vestiaire Collective produced the "2023 Impact Report."
 It was their first sustainability report that provides a unique perspective on the luxury resale market.
 Websites like ThreadUp and the Real Real also publish data and reports like the "Resale Report," based on website activity.

 Fashion Forecasting has been a part of the industry since the beginning but in the later part of the 20th century "trend books" became common.
 These books were not just about the designers, but also for the fashion magazines.
-This “Trickle Down” (being told what is fashionable) and “Bubble Up” where fashion houses look to individuals (trend setters) for where they are going has developed into an important part of the fashion industry is now developed into a sizable niche area with firms that specialize in this activity.
-Now fashion forecasters are using social media channels like Instagram, Pinterest, as well as looking to fashion bloggers and Street Style blogs like The Sartorialist and Where Did You Get That to understand what is coming next.
+This “Trickle Down,” being told what is fashionable and “Bubble Up” where fashion houses look to individuals they see as trend setters has developed into an important part of the fashion industry and has become a sizable niche area where firms specialize in this activity.
 The fashion industry has looked to street wear or street style for the trends but that has become its own category of fashion.
+Now fashion forecasters are using social media channels like TikTok, Instagram, Pinterest, as well as looking to popular fashion bloggers and Street Style blogs like The Sartorialist and The Cut's Where Did You Get That column to understand what is coming next.

 Obviously these sites are helpful for those looking at the fashion trends, but these companies are a niche industry that can itself be researched.
-While there are a number of firms and sources for tracking fashion trends and using for fashion forecasting, below is a list of just a few.
+While there are a number of firms and sources for tracking fashion trends and using for fashion forecasting, that forecasting can be helpful for those trying to understand the industry.
+Below is a list of just a few that have only been included to illustrate this type of business.
 One to mention that may not be as obvious is the Pinterest 100 where they annually report on the top trends they see reflected through what is being posted on Pinterest.
-Some topics may be obviously fashion oriented, while others like an interest in sustainability, are less so.
+Some topics may be obviously fashion oriented, while others like those with an interest in sustainability, are less so.